rticommunity/connextdds-py/docs/source/building.rst

 Development Installation
 ========================
-If you want to cahce the build files, you can use wheels.
+If you want to cache the build files, you can use wheels.

 1. Install the wheel package using pip.